Nomad-Free-Talent/newwork/README.md

 - **In-Memory Storage**: For this demo, data is stored in memory using `Arc<RwLock<HashMap>>` for thread-safe access.
 - **Migration System**: Initial data seeding is handled by migrations (`src/migrations.rs`).
 Migrations run automatically on server startup and are idempotent (won't duplicate data if run multiple times).
 - **Easy Database Migration**: The storage abstraction makes it straightforward to replace with a real database (PostgreSQL, MongoDB, etc.) without changing business logic.

+### Data Items & Access Control Example

+The application includes a data items feature that demonstrates sophisticated access control:

+- **Data Item Structure**: Each item has `title`, `description`, `owner` (manager/coworker/employee), and `is_deleted` flag
+- **Access Control Rules**:
+  - **Manager**: Full access - can read, write, and delete all data items
+  - **Co-worker**: Read-only access - can read all data items but cannot create, update, or delete
+  - **Employee**: Owner-based access - can only read, write, and delete data items where `owner == "employee"`

+This serves as a practical example of role-based access control implementation.

 ### Frontend Architecture